mikenomitch/terraform-aws-hashistack/README.md

 This is a terraform module for setting up a Hashistack on AWS.

-The HashiStack consists of Terraform, Consul, and Nomad.
+The HashiStack consists of Terraform, Consul, Vault, and Nomad.

 After a short initial settup (providing keys and small config), and a `terraform apply` the a user should be able to quickly deploy